ivica3730k/cv/README.md

 #### www.sundance.com
 May,2020 - Present
 <br>
-Member of a Design Engineering team working on creating Edge Embeeded solutions utilising FPGAs for varius use cases with customers ranging from Agriculture to Mining industry.
+Member of a Design Engineering team working on creating Edge Embedded solutions utilising FPGAs for various use cases with customers ranging from Agriculture to the Mining industry.
 <br>
-- Working on embedded real time projects using ROS, ROS2 and MqTT with Python and C++.
+- Working on embedded real-time projects using ROS, ROS2 and MQTT with Python and C++.
-- Creating Computer Vision embeeded applications utilising Object detection neural networks, on CPU, GPU and FPGA architecture.
+- Creating Computer Vision embedded applications utilising Object detection neural networks, on CPU, GPU and FPGA architecture.
 - Software Engineering for Embedded FPGA Platforms.
-- Training image detection neural network models from scratch, labeling custom, problem-specific dataset.
+- Training image detection neural network models from scratch, labelling custom, problem-specific datasets.
 - Usage of AWS EC2 Services for compute-intensive tasks like Neural Network Training and inference services.
 - Skills gained in the field of Robotics, Electronics, Design Engineering and Product Management.
 - Practical knowledge gained in 3D Printing and CAD design.

-Technologies used and learnered: ROS, ROS2, MqTT, OpenCV, Darknet, Tensorflow, LaTeX, GitLab Actions, CI/CD, Unit Testing,
+Technologies used and learned: ROS, ROS2, MQTT, OpenCV, Darknet, Tensorflow, LaTeX, GitLab Actions, CI/CD, Unit Testing,

 Worked on:
 - [**Autonomous Robotic InSpEction (ARISE)** www.sundance.com/flipper-testing/